oneils/functional-scala/src/main/scala/info/devpages/datastructures/README.md

+## Algebraic data type (ADT)
+An ADT is just a data type defined by one or more data constructors, each of which may contain zero or more arguments.
+We say that the data type is the sum or union of its data constructors, and each data constructor is the product of its arguments, hence the name algebraic data type

 ## Defining functional data structure

 Additing arameter `[+A]` after sealed trait List and then using that `A` parameter inside of `Cons` data constructor declares the `List`